-This Tomato Rosemary Lemon Focaccia bread is for your carb indulgence.
-It’s crispy on the outside, chewy inside and packed with robust flavor.
-I added cherry tomatoes, fresh rosemary and few slices of lemon rinds from my preserved lemons.
-Focaccia bread is a great bread to enjoy with soup on the side, slice and use as sandwich or even with some cheese and wine.
+This Tomato Rosemary Focaccia bread is for your carb indulgence.
+It’s crispy on the outside, soft chewy inside and packed with robust flavor.
+I added cherry tomatoes, fresh rosemary and rosemary infused oil.
+Focaccia bread is great bread to enjoy with soup on the side, slice and use as sandwich or even with some cheese and wine.

 I made rosemary and garlic infused olive oil, which completely elevates the flavor of this focaccia bread.
 A good quality olive oil is a must when baking this bread.
 A big dose of olive oil is drizzled on top before baking which creates the golden crust besides adding to the flavor.